Swap-nil-2003/Smart_Home_Tailwind/README.md

 # Smart_Home_Tailwind
-Built a simple landing page for a smart home appliance company using Tailwind CSS.
+Built a simple landing page for a smart home decor company using Tailwind CSS.

 # Technologies Used:
 HTML5, Tailwind CSS, Javascript.